AudioKit/SporthAudioKit/README.md

 # SporthAudioKit (AudioKit Operations)

-This extension to AudioKit allows for complex, interconnect DSP.
-See the AudioKit Cookbook for examples.
+This extension to AudioKit allows for complex, interconnected DSP.

+## Documentation

+The Githbub [Wiki](https://github.com/AudioKit/SporthAudioKit/wiki) hosts the documentation for this project.

-## Sporth
+## Examples

-Sporth (short for SoundPipe fORTH), is a small stack-based musical language, roughly inspired by stack languages like Forth and PostScript.
+See the [AudioKit Cookbook](https://github.com/AudioKit/Cookbook/) for examples.

-## Features
+## Installation

-- Stack oriented paradigm
-- Written entirely in C
-- 100+ unit generators to choose from
-- Powered by the Soundpipe DSP library
-- Unix-Friendly
-- Small codebase
-- Powerful C API
-- Easily extendable
-- Easily embeddable
+Point your Swift Package Manager to this URL.